Sunday, 1 March 2020

 Between 2012 and 2019 I pursued a law reform campaign that successfully removed many unjust exclusions and restrictions of motor insurer liability.

-It is an unfortunate and shameful fact that successive UK governments have been either brow beaten or outwitted by the powerful motor insurance lobby into cheating members of the public from their proper entitlement to compensation.
+It is highly regrettable that successive UK governments have been either brow beaten or outwitted by the powerful motor insurance lobby into denying members of the public their proper legal entitlement to adequate compensation.
 The fact that I, as a private citizen of limited means, was able to force the government to introduce these long overdue reforms is a testament to the force and efficacy of European Law.
 None of this would have been possible otherwise.
 The European Union, for all its faults, not only espouses the principle of equality under the law but it enforces it.

 Further important reform in this area is highly unlikely due to Brexit.
-The public are now at the mercy of an indifferent executive and a civil justice system that has never been so inaccessible to and institutionally biased against ordinary private citizens, as now.
+The public are now at the mercy of an indifferent executive and a civil justice system that has rarely been as inaccessible to and institutionally biased against ordinary private citizens, as now.

-I list below a summary of some of these reforms as a testament to what has been lost in Brexit.
+I list below 19 of these reforms, each one secured in the face of the motor insurance industry's trenchant opposition, as a testament to what has been lost in Brexit.

 The Motor Insurers’ Bureau (MIB) was stripped of many of its arbitrary powers to reject genuine claims under the Uninsured Drivers Agreement (UDA) 1999 in July 2015 when the new UDA 2015 was published.

 These provisions had been extensively criticised by me as either oppressive, unnecessary or illegal.
 Their removal was the result of several years of campaigning.

 The UDA 2015 addresses many deficiencies in the predecessor scheme, all of which I had exposed and criticised in my published articles, lectures and detailed consultation response to the Department for Transport: